-- A. Minimum size: Nineteen inches (19"). - B. Fishing year: The recreational Pollock fishery shall operate on a May 1 through April 30 fishing year. - C. Possession limit: - 1.
-There is no recreational possession limit for pollock provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of pollock. - 2.
-Vessels in possession of a federal permit authorizing the recreational harvest of pollock in federal waters may harvest, possess, or land pollock in state waters in the amount equal to the federal regulations.
+- A. Minimum size: Nineteen inches (19"), whether caught within the jurisdiction of this State or otherwise. - B. Fishing year: The recreational Pollock fishery shall operate on a May 1 through April 30 fishing year.

-A. Minimum size: Nineteen inches (19").
+- 1. There is no recreational possession limit for pollock provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of pollock. - 2.
+Vessels in possession of a federal permit authorizing the recreational harvest of pollock in federal waters may harvest pollock in state waters in the amount equal to the federal regulations.

-B. Fishing year: The commercial pollock fishery shall operate on a May 1 through April 30 fishing year.
+- A. Minimum size: Nineteen inches (19"), whether caught within the jurisdiction of this State or otherwise. - B. Fishing year: The commercial pollock fishery shall operate on a May 1 through April 30 fishing year.